How public are public spaces?

 Image: Recetas Urbanas and The Showroom, Community Invitation, September 2020.
 Courtesy of Recetas Urbanas and Juan G. Pelegrina

 Affection as Subversive Architecture – Unauthorised Entry Permitted is the second iteration of a project initiated by The Showroom with Recetas Urbanas and Blanca Pujals in February 2020.

-Affection as Subversive Architecture is the inaugural project of our transdisciplinary programme Radical Citizenship: The Showroom Summit, including exhibitions, performances and workshops culminating in an international summit.
-Projects within this programme engage with socio-political, theoretical and artistic processes for the reinvention of agency and self-governance within the given environment of our contemporary cities.
+This project forms part of the trans-disciplinary programme Radical Citizenship: The Showroom Summit, including exhibitions, performances and workshops culminating in an international summit.
+Projects within this programme engage with socio-political, theoretical and artistic processes for the reinvention of agency and governance in the environment of our contemporary cities.

 Recetas Urbanas is a design and advocacy collective of architects, lawyers and social workers led by Spanish architect Santiago Cirugeda and Alice Attout, who joined in 2008.
 The collective is based in Seville, Spain and brings to life self-built projects that rely on local participation to realise mobile structures using locally sourced, second and third-hand materials.
 Their work activates different areas of urban reality globally, from creating temporary sites for community discussion with shipping containers and architectural prostheses, to implementing new social housing models in collaboration with local governments.
 These projects are highly functional yet legally provocative, often challenging the lawfulness surrounding the occupation of public space.